rochi88/flutter_clean_arch_template/README.md

    We'll then generate native splash screens for both of our platforms which your app will display before loading is complete and for this, we'll use [flutter_native_splash](https://pub.dev/packages/flutter_native_splash).
    * Copy the image you want to be displayed at the center of your splash screen to `assets/splash/splash.png.`
    * To change the background color of your splash screen, go to your `pubspec.yaml` under `flutter_native_splash -> color` and put your preferred color code.
 The default is white.
-   * Finally, run `flutter pub run flutter_native_splash:create` to generate your resources from the splash image and update your manifest files.
+   * Finally, run `dart run flutter_native_splash:create` to generate your resources from the splash image and update your manifest files.

 7. **Environment variables**